tensorpack/tensorpack/README.md

 Focus on modularity.
 You just have to define the following three components to start a training:

 1. The model, or the graph.
 Define the graph as well as its inputs and outputs. `models/` has some scoped abstraction of common models.
+	`LinearWrap` and `argscope` makes large models look simpler.

-2. The data.
-All data producer has an unified `DataFlow` interface, and this interface can be chained to perform complex preprocessing.
-It uses multiprocess to avoid performance bottleneck on data loading.
+2. The data. tensorpack allows and encourages complex data processing.

+	+ All data producer has an unified `DataFlow` interface, allowing them to be composed to perform complex preprocessing.
+	+ Use Python to easily handle your own data format, yet still keep a good training speed thanks to multiprocess prefetch & TF Queue prefetch.
+	For example, InceptionV3 can run in the same speed as the official code which reads data using TF operators.

-3. The callbacks.
-They include everything you want to do apart from the training iterations: change hyperparameters, save models, print logs, run validation, and more.
+3. The callbacks, including everything you want to do apart from the training iterations.
+For example:
+	+ Change hyperparameters
+	+ Save models
+	+ Print some variables of interest
+	+ Run inference on a test dataset

 With the above components defined, tensorpack trainer will run the training iterations for you.
 Multi-GPU training is ready to use by simply changing the trainer.